Enhance your learning experiences by studying at UBC in Vancouver!

 Urban Big Data Analysis

 With the advent of open data movement, knowledge and skills for collecting and analyzing big data become increasingly important for urban planners.
 This course will teach you how to harness the power of big data by mastering the way they are collected, organized, and analyzed to support better decision making in urban planning context.
 You will learn the basic tools needed to manipulate large datasets derived from various open-data platforms, from data collection to storage and approaches to analysis.
 You will capture and build data structures, perform SQL and basic queries in order to extract key metrics and insights.
 In addition, you will learn how to use open-source programming tools, such as R and Python, to analyze and visualize the data.
 These statistical tools and methods will be complemented by machine learning and pattern detection techniques, in addition to new technologies for big data.

 Spatial Analysis Using Geographic Information Systems

 GIS technology sits at the intersection of the world around us and our incredible computing capabilities that allows us to investigate and visualize that world in new and exciting ways.
-This course will introduce you to key concepts, methods, and tools used to collect, analyze, map, and visualize geospatial data.
-You will explore what makes spatial data special, some of the ways it is collected, and how it can be used to answer questions about the world around us.
-You will use geospatial data to help with decision making and to inform policy-making.
-You will use computer-based geographical methods of data input and analysis to model the world around them, to explore real-world scenarios, and present their findings to others.
+This course will introduce students to key concepts, methods, and tools used to collect, analyze, map, and visualize geospatial data.
+Explore what makes spatial data special, examine data collection methods and its application to answer questions about the world around us - particularly in decision making and to inform policy-making.
+Students will use computer-based geographical methods of data input and analysis to model the world by exploring real-world scenarios and present their findings to the class.
 Practical applications will be investigated in both the natural and human realms through lectures, discussions, group exercises, and a hands-on computer lab component.

 The Art of Negotiation